 Holly Maria Flynn Vilaseca

-Chief Relationship Officer– The daughter of an immigrant mother and blue-collar laborer in a small town with limited opportunities, Holly Maria was the first in her family to go to college, and she developed a deep passion for educational equity at an early age.
-This resolve has stuck with her throughout as she’s been involved in the fight towards closing the achievement gap for the past thirteen years; first as a Teach for America corps member from 2004 to 2006 having taught bilingual and dual language PreK and Kindergarten for 6 years in traditional public and public charter schools and now as a District VI Trustee for the Houston, Texas Independent School District Board of Education.
+Chief Relationship Officer– The daughter of Colombian immigrant and blue-collar laborer in a small town with limited opportunities, Holly Maria was the first in her family to go to college, and she developed a deep passion for educational equity at an early age.
+This resolve has stuck with her throughout as she’s been involved in the fight towards closing the achievement gap for the past fourteen years; first as a Teach for America corps member from 2004 to 2006 having taught bilingual and dual language PreK and Kindergarten for 6 years in traditional public and public charter schools and now as a District VI Trustee for the Houston Independent School District Board of Education in Texas.
 Holly is the “bread and butter” at thinkLaw, forging new partnerships and advocating for public education, specifically Socratic learning strategies that will best serve and advance the needs of educators and students in her community.
 She enjoys a good cup of Boba tea, busting a few Salsa moves on the dance floor and a little competition at the bowling alley.
-She also wants to win that Board of Education vote come November!

 Chief Marketing Officer– Quandra’s favorite movie is Kung Fu Hustle, partially because of as strange as it sounds, the prolonged martial-arts combat movie is really about a rag to riches tale in which a slum-child rises to glory against a brutal gang and comes to the rescue of a little girl being bullied.
 It’s this kind of “bait and hook” story telling that gets Quandra stoked at driving thinkLaw’s marketing and communication strategies.
 Quandra is a North Carolina based creative director, graphic design and story teller.
 For the past 5 years, she has helped businesses tell beautiful and inspiring stories and she prefers to let the content speak for itself.
 As thinkLaw’s Creative Director, she is most happy when she is constantly learning, collaborating and crafting thinkLaw’s inspiring story, sharing it with our audiences through social media and content marketing as well in our offline brand experiences and marketing initiatives.
 With she is disconnected from the computer—she’s a food addict (particularly anything of the pasta and cheese persuasion), a philosophical/epistemological kind of gal, a player of pickleball (yes, this is a sport) and travel.